Kinky Boots (musical): Act 1

-Charlie Price grows up as the fourth-generation "son" in his family business, Price & Son, a shoe manufacturing company with its factory in Northampton.
+Charlie Price grows up as the fourth-generation scion in the family business, Price & Son, a shoe manufacturing company with its factory in Northampton.
 Another young boy, growing up in London, is as fascinated by shoes as Charlie is bored by them.
 But in this case, it is a pair of red women's heels that have attracted his attention, aggravating his strict father.
 Years pass.
-Charlie's father is aging and hopes Charlie will take over the factory.
+Charlie's father is aging and hopes Charlie will take over the business.
 Still, Charlie is eager to move to London with his status-conscious fiancée, Nicola, and pursue a real estate career ("The Most Beautiful Thing").

 Charlie has barely made it into his new flat in London when his father dies suddenly.
 Charlie hurries home for the funeral, where he finds the factory near bankruptcy.
-The factory makes good quality men's shoes, but they are not stylish and not cheap, and the market for them is drying up.
-Charlie is determined to save the factory and his father's legacy, though he has no desire to run Price & Sons himself.
+The factory makes good quality men's shoes, but they're neither stylish nor affordable, and the market for them is drying up.
+Though Charlie has no desire to run Price & Sons, he is determined to save the factory and his father's legacy.
 The workers, many of whom have known Charlie his entire life, do not understand why Charlie moved away in the first place, and many are hostile and skeptical of the new management.

-Returning to London, Charlie meets his friend and fellow shoe salesman, Harry, in a pub to ask for help.
+Returning to London, Charlie meets friend and fellow shoe salesman, Harry, in a pub to ask for help.
 Harry can only offer a temporary solution and advises Charlie not to fight the inevitable ("Take What You Got").
 Leaving the pub, Charlie witnesses a woman being accosted by two drunks.
 He intervenes and is knocked unconscious.
-He comes to in a seedy nightclub, where the woman he attempted to rescue is revealed to have been the club's drag queen headliner, Lola, who performs with her backup troupe of drag dancers, the "angels" ("Land of Lola").
-Recuperating from his ordeal in Lola's dressing room, an uncomfortable Charlie notices the performers' high-heeled boots are not designed to hold a man's weight.
-Lola explains that the expensive and unreliable footwear is an essential part of any drag act.
+He comes to in a seedy nightclub, where the woman he attempted to rescue is revealed to have been the club's drag queen headliner, Lola, who performs with his backup troupe, the "angels" ("Land of Lola").
+Recuperating from his ordeal in Lola's dressing room, an uncomfortable Charlie notices that the performers' high-heeled boots are not designed to hold a man's weight.
+Lola explains that the costly and unreliable footwear is an essential part of any drag act.